 - Date/Time of complaint/rejection,

 - Who made the complaint/gave feedback,

 - Contact information,

 - Product description,

 - Where the product was purchased,

 - Amount of product,

 - Product code/date,

 - Nature of complaint/feedback,

-- Corrective actions,
+- · Corrective actions,

 - Corrective actions taken to prevent reoccurrence.

-Where appropriate, a trend analysis of food safety feedback should be performed to assist with the development of corrective actions.
+Where appropriate (e.g. complaints of a repetitive nature), a trend analysis of food safety feedback should be performed to assist with the development of corrective actions.